 Most of the state-based groups, including New Jersey for a Better Future, provide almost no information about the organization on their websites, such as staffing and financing.

-New Jersey for a Better Future is also affiliated with The Hub Project, a Democratic dark money alliance of state-level groups run nationally by former Obama administration official Leslie Dach and Arkadi Gerney, a former political strategist for the liberal Center for American Progress, according to the New York Times.
+New Jersey for a Better Future is also affiliated with The Hub Project, a left-wing “dark money” alliance of state-level groups housed at the Sixteen Thirty Fund and run nationally by former Obama administration official Leslie Dach and Arkadi Gerney, a former political strategist for the liberal Center for American Progress, according to the New York Times.

 The organization claims that a repeal of Obamacare would mean 469,500 New Jersey residents would lose health care.